-help Displays information about the available command line options. -c color scheme Select a color coding scheme for received disparity maps $(0 = \text{no color}, 1 = \text{red} / \text{blue}, 2 = \text{rainbow}).$ -s directory Send the images from the given directory.
-If not specified, only image reception will be active. -f fps Limits the frame rate to the given value.
+help Displays information about the available command line потр options. -c color scheme Select a color coding scheme for received disparity maps (0 = no color, 1 = red / blue, 2 = rainbow). -s directory Send the images from the given directory.
+If not speci- fied, only image reception will be active. -f fps Limits the frame rate to the given value.
 This option can be used for controlling the frame rate when transmitting images. -d Disable image reception.
 Use this option if you want to transmit images only. -n Non-graphical mode.
-No GUI window will be opened. -w $directory$ Immediately start writing all received images to the given directory. -3 max. distance Whenever capturing a frame, also write a 3D point cloud with distances up to the given maximum $(0 = off)$. -b on/off Write point clouds in binary rather than text format. -h $hostname$ Use the given remote hostname for communication. -p port Use the given remote port number for communication. -t on/off Activate / deactivate the usage of TCP as underlying network protocol.
-If TCP is not selected, UDP is used instead. -r on/off Output the disparity map (right image) as raw 16-bit 1 016/033 image without bit-depth conversion. -i $ hinspace 0/1$ Only displays the left (0) or right (1) image. -T Print frame timestamps to the console. -z percent Set zoom factor to the given percentage. -E percent Run in fullscreen mode. ı Tour in Turbereen mode.
+No GUI window will be opened. -w directory Immediately start writing all received images to the given directory. -3 max. distance Whenever capturing a frame, also write a 3D point cloud with distances up to the given maximum $(0 = off)$. -b on/off Write point clouds in binary rather than text format. -h hostname Use the given remote hostname for communication. -p port Use the given remote port number for communication. -t on/off Activate / deactivate the usage of TCP as underlying network protocol.
+If TCP is not selected, UDP is used instead. -r on/off Output the disparity map (right image) as raw 16-bit image without bit-depth conversion. -i 0/1 Only displays the left (0) or right (1) image. -T Print frame timestamps to the console. -z percent Set zoom factor to the given percentage. -F Run in fullscreen mode.